Marichka-chicheri/Optimised-ranked-table/README.md

-# Optimised-ranked-table
+# Optimised-ranking-table

-# Tournament Ranking System
+## Tournament Ranking System

 A tournament ranking system based on the PageRank algorithm that analyzes match results to compute team rankings.